configcat/docs/website/docs/sdk-reference/community/vue.md

 ### Listening to flag changes emitted from the FeatureWrapper component

 When a feature flag is toggled ON or OFF in the [ConfigCat dashboard](https://app.configcat.com) the **FeatureWrapper** component emits the updated feature flag value.
+How quickly the updated value is emitted depends on the polling interval set in the **clientOptions** property of the **ConfigCatPlugin**.

 Listen and handle changes using **@flag-value-changed**:

 ```js
 <template>